 Authenticating MCS Users

-With the authentication service in Management & Control Services (MCS), you specify the level of security required to access the MCS console, or publish and access presentations stored on MCS.
+Use the following procedure to specify the level of security that is required to access the MCS console, write (store) data, such as host access configurations and presentations on the MCS server, and access data stored on MCS.

 - Under Security, click Authentication.

-- (Optional) If necessary, change the settings for the remaining options.
+- If necessary, change the settings for the remaining options.

-For details on any of the options on the Authentication page, click Help in the upper-right corner of the window.
+For details on any of the options on this page, click Help in the upper-right corner of the page.

 - Click Apply to activate your settings.